Publications

 This article describes a long pipeline of x-ray phase contrast tomography imaging on hamster lungs, with subsequent analysis of the lung tissue based on the chord length distribution by means of optimal transport, to study the effect of SARS-CoV-2 infections and some subsequent experimental drugs.

-DynPetAnalysis (DynPetAnalysis) Marco Mauritz, Bernhard Schmitzer, Benedikt Wirth: A Bayesian model for dynamic mass reconstruction from PET listmode data, to appear in SIAM Journal on Mathematical Analysis (2023) [preprint] [details]
+DynPetAnalysis (DynPetAnalysis) Marco Mauritz, Bernhard Schmitzer, Benedikt Wirth: A Bayesian model for dynamic mass reconstruction from PET listmode data, SIAM Journal on Mathematical Analysis 56(5), 5840-5880 (2024) [preprint] [details]

 This is a follow-up on (DynamicPET-Numerics) to give a rigorous theoretical motivation and analysis for temporal Wasserstein regularization in dynamic PET imaging and for the scatter debiasing step.